thereslife/thereslife.github.io/README.md

 This site will include status updates for if the Mastodon instance is down for everyone and why.

+2023-4-22 07:24 CST:There's Life came on for a few minutes last night as I worked through some troubles.
+It is currently still down and I am addressing it.
+Again, I appreciate the grace and patience.

 2023-04-21 20:15 CST: Still having problems with getting There's Life going.
 Sorry for the inconvenence.

 2023-04-21 17:05 CST: The VPS provider, Hetzner, did some maintenace recently and There's Life has not been stable since then.
 Currently trying to get it back online.
 Thank you for your patience.